AshGw/AES-256/README.md

 and keep a log then use AshDatabase.py module to register your contents with the according keys, this module uses "dataclasses" module which was introduced in Python 3.7, so make sure to install it if you have an older version.

-the qr.py module is used to display a qr code of either the key or the encrypted message, here im using it to display the encrypted message so it can be quickly scanned and transmitted , you can use qr versions from 1 and 40 , although I recommend using 40 since it can take the most amount of characters.
+The qr.py module is used to display a qr code of either the key or the encrypted message, here im using it to display the encrypted message so it can be quickly scanned and transmitted , you can use qr versions from 1 and 40 , although I recommend using 40 since it can take the most amount of characters.

-you can use the AshCryptGUI.py , it's merely a GUI to encrypt and decrypt a text of a maximum length = 200 characters and also display the qr representation of the encrypted message.
+You can use the AshCryptGUI.py , it's merely a GUI to encrypt and decrypt a text of a maximum length = 200 characters and also display the qr representation of the text post encryption.